disulfidebond/agripa/README.md

 #####
 The Homology update adds additional functionality to do homology searches and matching.
 It is still in development.
-NOTE: This branch must be merged with the zebrafish branch before merging with the main branch
+NOTE: This branch must be merged with the Homo Sapiens branch before merging with the main branch